getodk/docs/aggregate-install.rst

 Aggregate Installation and Setup
 ***********************************

-Before going through this section, make sure you have used :doc:`ODK Collect <collect-guide>` and are familiar with how it works.
+Before going through this section, make sure you have used :doc:`ODK Collect  <collect-intro>` and are familiar with how it works.

 .. tip::